compomics/meta-proteome-analyzer/README.md

 ## Introduction ##

 **MetaProteomeAnalyzer** (MPA) is a software pipeline to analyze and visualize metaproteomics (and also proteomics) data.
-It consists of a processing server application and a graph-database driven interactive client.
+It consists of a MS/MS data processing application in combination with an user-friendly interactive client.
 The metaproteomics data analysis software is developed in the Java programming language and uses a neo4j graph database backend for flexible and user-defined data querying of the results.

 ---